 Upon receiving an allegation of research misconduct, the Research Integrity Officer will immediately assess the allegation to determine whether there is sufficient evidence or information to warrant an inquiry, whether federal support or federal applications for funding are involved, and whether the allegation falls under the definition of research and research misconduct.

-If the Research Integrity Officer determines that the allegation does fall within the definition of misconduct, then the processes of inquiry and investigation will be explained to the complainant.
-If the complainant elects to pursue a formal allegation, then the complainant will be referred to the inquiry committee as soon as possible.
-Even if the complainant chooses not to make a formal allegation, if the Research Integrity Officer believes that there is sufficient basis to conduct an inquiry, the matter will be referred to the inquiry committee.
+If the Research Integrity Officer determines that the allegation does fall within the definition of misconduct, then the processes of inquiry and investigation will be explained to the complainant. , If the Research Integrity Officer believes that there is sufficient basis to conduct an inquiry, the matter will be referred to the inquiry committee.

 Confidentiality

-The Research Integrity Officer shall, as required by PHS regulations at 42 CFR § 93.108, and except as otherwise required by federal or state law: (1) limit disclosure of the identity of respondents and complainants to those who need to know in order to carry out a thorough, competent, objective and fair research misconduct proceeding; and (2) limit the disclosure of any records or evidence from which research subjects might be identified to those who need to know in order to carry out a research misconduct proceeding.
+The Research Integrity Officer shall, as required by PHS regulations at 42 CFR § 93.108, and except as otherwise required by federal or state law: (1) limit disclosure of the identity of respondents and complainants to those who need to know in order to carry out a thorough, competent, objective and fair research misconduct proceeding; and (2) limit the disclosure of any records or evidence from which research subjects might be identifie to those who need to know in order to carry out a research misconduct proceeding.
 The Research Integrity Officer should use written confidentiality agreements or other mechanisms to help ensure that the recipients of such information, records, or evidence do not make any further disclosure of identifying information.

 The University of Northern Iowa will protect the privacy of those who report misconduct in good faith to the maximum extent possible.
 For example, if the complainant requests anonymity, the institution will make every effort to honor the request during the allegation assessment or inquiry within applicable policies, regulations, and state and local laws.
 The complainant will be advised that, if the matter is referred to an investigation committee and the complainant’s testimony is required, anonymity may no longer be guaranteed.